NiklasA95/cc-cli/README.md

 # cc-cli

-Command line tool for automating internal workflows of the company Clickconcepts
+Command line tool for automating internal workflows for the Clickconcepts frontend team

 ## Features: